Dodo Mobile Phone Plans Review

 - Excess data is charged at $10 per gigabyte, and is auto-added in 1GB blocks up to 10GB.

-In total you’ll find six plans to choose from in the postpaid sphere, and you’ll have to decide whether it’s worth the prohibitive $24.90 set-up fee to not be locked into a contract.
+In total you’ll find six plans to choose from in the postpaid sphere.
+You’ll have to decide whether it’s worth the prohibitive $24.90 set-up fee to not be locked into a contract; there is strong incentive here to sign up for 12 months.

 Dodo $19.90 ‘Regular’ Plan

 Unlimited calls and texts for less than $20?
 We like the sound of that.
 As for data, 1.5GB is a modest amount but the 12 month plans pack a lot more in.
-3GB should see you through some social media and navigation in case you get lost on your way to the party.
+6GB should see you through all the social media you need plus lots of videos and navigation in case you get lost on your way to the party.
 But unlimited calls and texts!
 That way your weekly call to Nanna won’t send you grossly over-budget.

 Dodo $29.90 ‘Value’ Plan